 We believe that the compensation of our executive officers should focus executive behavior on the achievement of near-term corporate targets as well as long-term business objectives and strategies.
-We reviewed the data reported in the 2007 executive compensation survey of over 400 biotechnology companies independently prepared by Aon-Radford but did not tie any aspect of compensation to any survey of peers.
-We believe that pay-for-performance compensation programs, which reward our executives when they achieve certain financial and business goals, create stockholder value and thus have emphasized company and individual performance in setting compensation.
+We reviewed the data reported in the 2011 executive compensation survey of over 400 biotechnology companies independently prepared by Radford, an Aon Hewitt Company, but did not tie any aspect of compensation to any survey of peers.
+We believe that pay-for-performance compensation programs, which reward our executives when they achieve individual and/or corporate goals, create stockholder value and thus have emphasized company and individual performance in setting compensation.
 We use a combination of base salary, annual cash incentive compensation programs, a long-term equity incentive compensation program and a broad based benefits program to create a competitive compensation package for our executive management team.
 We describe below our compensation philosophy, policies and practices with respect to our Chief Executive Officer, Chief Financial Officer and our other executive officers, who are collectively referred to as our Named Executive Officers.